Codecademy/docs/content/git/concepts/pull/pull.md

 In Git, pulling is the process of moving code from one repository to another one.
 Often this is used to move code from a remote machine to a local one, or retrieving code from a repository hosting service like GitHub.

 Pulling a repository allows a programmer to access code from a remote backup and make it available on their local machine.
-It is also used when collaborating with people to keep the local code up to date with the team's current version.
+It is also used when collaborating with others in order to keep the local code up to date with the team's current version.

 ## Syntax